 As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
-We have identified a specific fraud risk related to revenue recognition on the basis that market sales could be recognised in an incorrect period and overstated at year end.
+On this audit we do not believe there is a fraud risk related to revenue recognition due to the nature of the Association's main revenue stream, being rental income.